rjpcasalino/blog_bt/pages/posts/2019-10-07-The_War_On_Normal_People_Highlights.md

 > "The fund for disability insurance recently ran out and was combined with the greater Social Security fund, which is itself scheduled to run out of money in 2034."

-> 'inferior good'—the poorer you are, the more of it you consume.
+> 'inferior good'—the poorer you are, the more of it you consume."

 > "Sam Altman, the head of the technology firm Y Combinator, is giving 100 households in Oakland approximately $1,000 to $2,000 per month for about a year to measure the impacts on recipients.
 The goal is to roll out a larger five-year trial afterward."